Let me show you how to get your first $695 credit card annual fee waived in my Ultimate Military Credit Cards course

 This is my top recommend Marriott card for US military personnel.
 It really is a complete no-brainer.
 Let's review the benefits:

-First and foremost, you get a $300 Marriott statement credit.
-That means the first $300 you charge at any Marriott property to your card is refunded as a statement credit.
+First and foremost, you get an annual $300 Marriott statement credit.
+Every year That means the first $300 you charge at any Marriott property to your card is refunded as a statement credit.
 So as long as you spend at least $300/year with Marriott, you are getting $300 of value from this card.

-Secondly, you get the annual fee of $450 waived if you qualify for SCRA benefits.
+Secondly, you get the annual fee of $450 waived if you qualify for Amex MLA or SCRA benefits.
 So now you are getting the $300 statement credit for free.

-And you get an annual free night at any Marriott property up to 50k points.
+You also get an annual free night at any Marriott property up to 50k points.
 That means you could stay 1 night at a Category 7 hotel, like the St. Regis Deer Valley or the Moana Surfrider on Honolulu's Waikiki Beach for free during off-peak season.
-Every year!
+Every year you have the card open!

 What are you waiting for?
 If you are in the military, get this card.